 Youth Climate Summit, 9-13th November, 2020

-The Next Youth Climate Change Summit is taking place 9th-13th November – https://www.transform-our-world.org/home.
-Schools from around the UK will be coming together during what would have been the week of COP26 to take action to create a more just, sustainable world and make commitments and pledges for the planet.
+The Youth Climate Change Summit took place between 9th-13th November – https://www.transform-our-world.org/home.
+Schools from around the UK came together during what would have been the week of COP26 to take action and help create a more just, sustainable world and make commitments and pledges for the planet.

-The following Golden Threads will run throughout all events at the summit:
+The following Golden Threads ran throughout all events at the summit: